PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Results

-We evaluate on the RealEstate10K dataset \cite{zhou2018stereo}, which contains real-world multiview image sets derived from videos.
-The scenes provide rich, structured data with relatively large extents and camera motions, and have been commonly used by related prior works (e.g., \cite{Yu2023PhotoconsistentNVS,wang2021ibrnet,rombach2021geometry,ren2022look}).
-We use an image size of $256\times 256$, derived from center crops.
-Additional experimental results are available in the appendix.
+\textbf{Experimental Setup.}\ We evaluate on the standard RealEstate10K \cite{zhou2018stereo} and Matterport3D \cite{chang2017matterport3d} datasets.
+RealEstate10K consists of real-world multi-view image sets derived from videos.
+The scenes provide rich, structured data with relatively large extents and camera motions, and have thus commonly been used by many prior works (e.g., \cite{Yu2023PhotoconsistentNVS,wang2021ibrnet,rombach2021geometry,ren2022look,tewari2023diffusion}).
+Matterport3D contains 90 indoor building environments as textured meshes.
+Following previous work \cite{ren2022look,Yu2023PhotoconsistentNVS}, the meshes are converted into sets of views using a Habitat \cite{savva2019habitat} embodied agent.
+In all cases, we use $256\times 256$ images derived from center crops.

-Building on the architecture of previous works \cite{Yu2023PhotoconsistentNVS}, our method is implemented as a latent diffusion model \cite{rombach2022high}, based on a VQ-GAN autoencoder \cite{esser2021taming}.
-During training, for a given scene, we uniformly randomly select $n\sim\mathcal{U}([1,\ldots,5])$ total views, then set $ n_c \sim \mathcal{U}([0,\ldots,n-1])$ of them to act as conditioning images (which have fixed $t\equiv 0$; see \reffig{fig:set_unet}).
-We utilize the standard DDPM noising process \cite{ho2020denoising}, with a modified loss that considers only non-conditioning views (i.e., the $n-n_c$ generated views).
+Building on previous work \cite{Yu2023PhotoconsistentNVS}, our method is implemented as a latent diffusion model \cite{rombach2022high}, based on a VQ-GAN autoencoder \cite{esser2021taming}.
+During training, for a given scene, we uniformly select $n\sim\mathcal{U}([1,\ldots,5])$ total views, then set $ n_c \sim \mathcal{U}([0,\ldots,n-1])$ of them to act as conditioning images (which have fixed diffusion time embedding, $t\equiv 0$; see \reffig{fig:set_unet}).
+Our choice of the total number of views used during training is determined by available computational resources.
+We utilize the standard DDPM noising process \cite{ho2020denoising}, with a modified denoising score matching loss that masks out the conditioning views.
+Training and testing is performed using 16 and 1 RTX6000 GPUs with 24gb of memory, respectively.

-We evaluate on NVS, using the experimental settings of prior work (e.g., \cite{ren2022look,rombach2021geometry,Yu2023PhotoconsistentNVS}).
-We compare primarily to the state-of-the-art method PhotoCon \cite{Yu2023PhotoconsistentNVS}.
-Further, while our method is trained in a set-based manner, it is also capable of autoregressive generation, as in prior works.
-Therefore, we operate our model using this sampling approach as well, which serves to quantify the utility of our novel sampling approach.
-We refer to standard autoregression as the one-step Markov case; however, for tractability, our hybrid approach sometimes also generates sets sequentially (e.g., for initial keyframe generation), often via frames of varying ``depth'' from the starting frame (see \refsec{sec:samplinglargesets}).
-We denote this as \textit{set-autoregression}, as each step conditions on a set of views and also outputs a set of views.
+We evaluate using the standard experimental settings of prior work (e.g., \cite{ren2022look,rombach2021geometry,Yu2023PhotoconsistentNVS}), while comparing to the state-of-the-art baselines PhotoCon \cite{Yu2023PhotoconsistentNVS}, and DFM \cite{tewari2023diffusion}.
+PhotoCon uses a similar image-to-image diffusion approach to our method but only generates single novel views from single observations.
+We also include two other image-to-image methods: GeoGPT \cite{rombach2021geometry} and Lookout \cite{ren2022look}.
+DFM uses a diffusion method that samples NeRFs, conditioned on the observations, from which novel views are obtained by standard NeRF rendering \cite{mildenhall2021nerf}.